Best Stick Welders: Weld Your Steel Properly

 - Steel frame and a plastic handle

-- Made with inverters that switch from AC to DC
+- Made with inverters that switch from AC to DC power

-- Some customers reported problems with consistency
+- Some customers have reported problems with the consistency.

 This stick welder is the perfect pick for anyone who’s just getting started with stick welding or who needs an effortless welder.
 It is incredibly easy to use, featuring Easy Start technology that makes arc strikes effortless.